asko123/-Foundation-Sec-8B_finetunned/README.md

 10. Monitor & Respond to Technology Incidents
 11. Monitor and Respond to Security Incidents
 12. Manage Business Continuity and Disaster Recovery

+Each L2 category has associated **Macro Risks** that represent specific vulnerabilities or weaknesses within that category.

 **PII Protection Categories:**
 - PC0: Public information (no confidentiality requirements)